HenryHST/github-runner-docker/doc/readme.md

 ## Preparing the docker-compose.yml file

 Once Docker is up and running on your server, all that’s left is to download and execute the GitHub Actions image you created earlier.
 You can run said image as many times as you want, and each time it will spawn an independent runner.
 There are two ways to go about it.
-The first one is to run the image directly with docker run but I dislike this method because it requires you to manually enter your GitHub Token and your repo name every time.
+The first one is to run the image directly with docker run but I dislike this method because it requires you to manually enter your GitHub Token and your repository name every time.
 My preferred method is to create a compose.yml file and store these parameters in there as environment variables.
 Now, before launching 8000 runners on your server you should take into account memory usage.
 From the Docker docs:
 It is important not to allow a running container to consume too much of the host machine’s memory.
 On Linux hosts, if the kernel detects that there is not enough memory to perform important system functions, it throws an OOME, or Out Of Memory Exception, and starts killing processes to free up memory.
 Any process is subject to killing, including Docker and other important applications.
 This can effectively bring the entire system down if the wrong process is killed.